FAQs

 All staff across the Trust clinical and non-clinical, including students and volunteers, are entitled to the free vaccine.

-Staff over 65 years old, and those with long-term or chronic health conditions should seek their vaccine as soon as it is available as flu poses greater risks for those staff groups.
+Staff over 65 years old, and those with long-term or chronic health conditions should seek their vaccine as soon as it is available, as flu poses greater risks for people in older age groups or those with weakened immune systems.

 Could I have the vaccination at my GP instead?